alvaromontoro/gamecontroller.js/readme.md

 ## Getting started

-GameController.js uses JavaScript and the standard [Gamepad API](https://w3c.github.io/gamepad/) and does not have any other plugin/library dependencies.
+GameController.js is a lightweight library (~5KB) that uses JavaScript and the standard [Gamepad API](https://w3c.github.io/gamepad/), and does not have any plugin/library dependencies.

 ### Installation